natcap/pygeoprocessing/ci/bugfix-release-pr-body.md

 ### Why was this PR created?

-Possible events that can trigger this include:

-* Other pull requests for feature or bugfixes being merged into `master`
-* Automated bugfix releases
-* Any manual push to `master`, if ever that happens (which shouldn't be the case given our branch protections)

 The workflow defining this PR is located at `.github/workflows/auto-pr-from-master-into-releases.yml`.
+In short, this PR was created because there was a push to `$SOURCE_BRANCH` that triggered this workflow.
+Some events that can trigger this include:

+* Other pull requests being merged into `$SOURCE_BRANCH`
+* Automated releases on `$SOURCE_BRANCH`
+* Any manual push to `$SOURCE_BRANCH`, if ever that happens (which shouldn't be the case given our branch protections)